 Respiratory Therapists provide set-up and instruction for breathing-related equipment, such as oxygen tanks and suction devices, as well as providing breathing or suctioning care.

 Speech/Language Pathologists (SLP) evaluate an individual’s ability to comprehend what is seen or heard, as well as express oneself through speech, writing, or other forms of communication.
-In situations where the individual is unable to speak, an SLP will train them to use assistive technology as an alternative form of communication.
+In situations where the individual is unable to speak, SLPs will train them to use assistive technology as an alternative form of communication.